 Why you should listen

-Tara Houska (Couchiching First Nation) is a tribal attorney based in Washington, D.C., the National Campaigns Director of Honor the Earth and a former advisor on Native American affairs to Bernie Sanders.
+Tara Houska (Couchiching First Nation) is a tribal attorney, a land defender, a Mide, a sundancer and a former advisor on Native American affairs to Bernie Sanders.
 She advocates on behalf of tribal nations at the local and federal levels on a range of issues impacting indigenous peoples.
 She recently spent six months living and working in North Dakota fighting the Dakota Access Pipeline.
 She is a co-founder of Not Your Mascots, a nonprofit committed to educating the public about the harms of stereotyping and promoting positive representation of Native Americans in the public sphere.

 Tara Houska’s TED talk